eebbesen/freerider_api/README.md

 This project will read Car2Go vehicle location data from a Dropbox file and persist it to a relational database like PostgreSQL.

-The reason for offering Dropbox as an intermediary is to allow me to avoid paying for a hosted PostgreSQL instance.
+The reason for offering Dropbox as an intermediary is to allow me to avoid paying for a hosted PostgreSQL instance :).

+Note that times are by default in UTC.

 ## System dependencies
 * Ruby 2.2.0

 ## Configuration
-I'm including Heroku and Heroku add-on information here, but you can deploy where you'd like :).
+I'm including Heroku and Heroku add-on information here, but you can deploy where you'd like.

 Config variables to set in deployment app or cofig/environments/development.rb